 In this guide I’m going to attempt just that: to provide an honest, deep, engineer-focused guide to the service mesh.
 I’m going to cover not just the what but also the why and the why now.
 Finally, I’m going to attempt to describe why I think this particular technology has attracted such a crazy level of hype, which is an interesting story in and of itself.

 Hi there.
 I’m William Morgan.
 I am one of the creators of Linkerd, the very first service mesh project and the project that gave birth to the term service mesh itself.
 (Sorry!)
-I’m also the CEO of Buoyant, a startup that builds cool service mesh stuff like Linkerd and Dive.
+I’m also the CEO of Buoyant, a startup that builds cool service mesh stuff like Linkerd and Buoyant Cloud.

 As you might imagine, I am very biased and have some strong opinions on this topic.
 That said, so I’m going to do my best to leave the editorializing to a minimum (except one section, “Why do people talk so much about this?“, where I’ll unveil some opinions) and I’ll do my best to write this guide in a way that is as objective as possible.
 When I need concrete examples I’ll primarily rely on Linkerd, but when there are differences I know about with other mesh implementations I’ll call them out.

 Ok.
 On to the good stuff!